-Engaging with people across Lancashire is a priority for us and is at the core of our mission to keep you safe and make you feel safe.
+Engaging with people across Lancashire is a priority for us and is at the core of our mission to keep you feeling safe.

-We use social and digital media to communicate with you, have open conversations, ask for your help and seek your opinions.
-To do this we use a number of channels, the main ones being Facebook and Twitter.
-We also use Instagram, Periscope, Google Plus and YouTube.
+We use social and digital media to communicate with you, have open conversations, ask for your help, and seek your opinions.
+We use a variety of channels across Facebook, Twitter, Instagram, LinkedIn, Snapchat, YouTube and TikTok.

-- Do not post messages or content that could be deemed to be abusive, defamatory, hateful, racially offensive, sexually offensive, obscene, inflammatory or unlawful.
+2a.
+Post messages or content that could be deemed malicious, abusive, defamatory, hateful, racially offensive, sexually offensive obscene, inflammatory, or unlawful

 We reserve the right to remove posts that breach these guidelines without explanation.
-If any user consistently fails to follow these requirements then we reserve the right to block them from any or all of our channels.
-We want to reassure you however that we see this very much as a last resort and we will do our best to warn people first so they have an opportunity to moderate their behaviour.
-What you can expect from us
+If any user consistently fails to follow these requirements, then we reserve the right to block them from any or all our channels.
+We want to reassure you however that we see this very much as a last resort and we will do our best to warn people first, so they have an opportunity to moderate their behaviour.

 If you follow us on Twitter or ‘Like’ us on Facebook, you can expect regular updates, more frequently on weekdays, but also at weekends.

 If there is a major incident that affects a lot of people in Lancashire, or an emergency situation where getting accurate information and instructions to you quickly is essential, we will use the Lancashire Police Facebook page and the @lancspolice Twitter account as the main platforms for distributing that information.
 Much of the information will contain links back to this website for more detailed information/explanations.